Amedeo Obici: Personal life

 Amedeo saved his money, and in 1895, brought the rest of his family from Italy to the United States.
 In 1924, Amedeo and Louise Obici moved to Virginia from Scranton and purchased the 253 acre (1 km^{2}) Bay Point Farm located on a bluff overlooking the Nansemond River.
 Louise and Amedeo Obici were unable to have children of their own, but they frequently held events for children of the community at their Bay Point Farm.
 Louise's niece, also Louise Musante, lived with the Obicis from 1927 to 1930.

 Louise Obici died in 1938.
-Amedeo wanted to create a lasting memorial for her and by 1941 had settled on a hospital.
+Amedeo wanted to create a lasting memorial for her and by 1941 had settled on a hospital, announcing the creation of the Amedeo Obici Hospital Foundation Trust.
 In 1942, he formed a corporation, which was funded by a large endowment presented after his death.
 Amedeo continued to live at Bay Point Farm until his death at age 69.

 Obici died in Suffolk at the Bay Point Farm in 1947.
 The generosity of Louise and Amedeo Obici to their adopted community and his workers left a strong imprint in Suffolk and the surrounding community.